Information Theoretic cutting of a cake: Introduction

 The ``\emph{Adjusted Winner}" (AW) algorithm was originally proposed by Brams and Taylor \cite{brams:cake:1996}.
+Since then, it has been applied to disputes ranging from interpersonal to international \cite{brams:cake:1996, brams:cake:1999b}.
 Assume that two parties, say Alice and Bob, want to divide a set of $m$ divisible goods.
 Alice's valuation vector is denoted by a vector $\textbf{a}=(a_1,\dots,a_m)$ of $m$ non-negative real numbers that add up to one.
 Similarly, Bob's valuation vector is denoted by $\textbf{b}=(b_1,\dots,b_m)$.
 We assume that the value of a piece of cake for each player is the sum of the portion of each item present in that piece times the value that player assigns to that item.
 In the Adjusted Winner algorithm Alice and Bob announce their valuations vectors to an external referee.
 The referee solves a set of equations to come up with a division of the items which is proportional, equitable, envy-free and efficient.
-Brams and Taylor showed that in the case of having two goods, i.e.\ $m=2$, when one of the parties, say Alice, knows Bob's valuation while Bob is unaware of this, Alice can announce an untrue valuation in order to trick the procedure and gain more than what she is expected.
-See \cite{brams:cake:1996,brams2000win,robertson1998cake} for further reading on fair division.
+For extensions of AW to three players or more, see \cite{Young:1994, brams:cake:1996, Moulin:2003}

+Related to centralized algorithms in fair division is the problem of optimizing the \emph{social welfare} by proper division of resources across a society.
+In the literature of economics, a social welfare is a function that collects the utilities or gains of each individual in the society and returns a real value which reflects the overall welfare in the society.
+Philosophical utilitarianism suggests a division strategy that maximizes the overall happiness (or sum of the gains of the individuals).
+Thus, the rules of division here are not decided by selfish players but by an external judge (or by players who follow Rawls's veil of ignorance \cite{rawls1999theory}).
+Another measure for social welfare that cares not only about the overall happiness but also about its uniform distribution over the individuals (an egalitarian philosophy) is the Nash collective utility function (CUF).
+Nash CUF is defined to be product of the gains of the individuals \cite{moulin2004fair}.